 Can I recover punitive damages in a California wrongful death action?

 Wrongful death lawsuits may arise out of a number of circumstances.
-Wrongful death claims are commonly filed when a person is killed in a car accident, motorcycle accident, slip and fall, workplace accident, or due to medical malpractice.
-Per California law, only certain people can bring a wrongful death claim.
-Wrongful death claims can be filed by the deceased’s surviving spouse, domestic partner, or children.
+These claims are commonly filed when a person is killed in a car accident, motorcycle accident, slip and fall, workplace accident, or due to medical malpractice.
+Per California law, only certain people can bring a claim.
+Claims can be filed by the deceased’s surviving spouse, domestic partner, or children.
 If none of these individuals exist, then anyone who would be entitled to the decedent’s property through intestate succession may bring the claim, which might include the decedent’s parents or siblings.

 Types of Damages in a Wrongful Death Case